queirozfcom/rachinations/README.md

 ### DSL Usage
 - Simplest possible usage:
   - Install the `rachinations` gem and use it like this:
+  - Require it into your code and staring designing diagrams:

   ```ruby
   require 'rachinations'